Chapter IV · revised 28 April 2026

 Essential Provisions

-Every LLC needs these
+Every LLC requires these

 10